Fundamentals Data provided by Morningstar.Data provided by Morningstar.

 Mr McKeon has worked for more than 31 years in the financial services industry.
 He has management, capital raising, public company and sales experience and is an experienced director in both the public and private arenas.
 In addition to his role as Non-Executive Director of AFG, Mr McKeon is the Chair of Establish Property Group (EPG).

-Mr Watkins is also on the board of Thinktank.
-Mr Watkins is also a former board member of the industry's peak national body representing the sector, the Mortgage and Finance Association of Australia (MFAA).
+Mr Watkins has driven the company's tactical development of market-leading IT and marketing divisions for 27 years.
+Mr Watkins is also on the board of Thinktank, a leading commercial property lender in which AFG holds a 32.29% stake.
+He is tasked with overseeing the opportunity to blend Thinktank's commercial property lending expertise with AFG's broad distribution and securitisation capabilities, to deliver strategic value to both businesses.
+Mr Watkins is also a former board member of the industry's peak national body representing the sector, the Mortgage and Finance Association of Australia.

-Ms Muirsmith is an digital and marketing strategist, having held several executive positions in Sydney, Melbourne, Singapore and New York.
-Ms Muirsmith is Managing Director of Lenox Hill and is a Non-Executive Director of Cedar Woods Properties Ltd, the Telethon Kids Institute, and Chair and Non-Executive Director of HealthDirect Australia.
+Mrs Muirsmith is a digital and marketing strategist, having held several executive positions in Sydney, Melbourne, Singapore and New York.
+Ms Muirsmith is Managing Director of Lenox Hill, a digital strategy and advisory firm and is a Non-Executive Director of Cedar Woods Properties Ltd, the Telethon Kids Institute, and Chair and Non-Executive Director of HealthDirect Australia.
 Ms Muirsmith is also a member of the Ambassadorial Council UWA Business School.
 Ms Muirsmith is Chair of the Risk and Compliance Committee.

-Ms Kiely is an experienced Executive and Company Director with over 25 years of experience in health care, financial services and consulting in Australia, Europe and South Africa.
-Ms Kiely is also currently a Director of the Black Dog Institute and CEO of Good Sammy Enterprises.
-Prior to this, she has held senior roles with Silver Chain, HBF Health Fund, nib health funds, MBF and was an Associate Partner at Accenture.
+Ms Kiely has over 30 years of experience in health care, financial services and consulting in Australia, Europe and South Africa.
+Ms Kiely is also currently a Non Executive Director of AIA Health and the Black Dog Institute.
+She is also CEO of Good Sammy Enterprises.
+Prior to this, she has held senior roles with Silver Chain, HBF Health Fund, nib health funds, MBF and was an Associate Partner at global consulting firm Accenture.
 She has also held a number of Board positions in the financial services and health sectors.
-Ms Kiely is member of the Risk and Compliance Committee.
+Ms Kiely is a member of the Risk and Compliance Committee.

 Mr Medcraft has financial markets experience, with leadership roles across both the private and public sectors in Australia and globally.
 Mr Medcraft's career was spent with accounting firm KPMG before spending 26 years with Societe Generale in Australia, Asia, Europe and the Americas, and then as CEO of the industry group, the Australian Securitisation Forum.
 At Societe Generale, Mr Medcraft initially worked on corporate finance, then capital markets, structured finance, project finance and funds management before becoming Deputy Global Head of Financial Engineering, and then Managing Director and Global Head of Securitisation.
 When based in New York, Mr Medcraft co-founded the industry group, the American Securitization Forum, and was Chairman for a number of years.
 From 2009, Mr Medcraft served initially as Commissioner and then as Chairman of ASIC during seven years with the corporate regulator.
 In 2017, Mr Medcraft moved to Paris as Director of the OECD's Directorate of Financial and Enterprise Affairs.
 He also serves as a director of the Washington-based think tank Salzburg Global Seminar.